sameedakber-ai/disaster-messages-classifier/README.md

 another about food, and yet another about infrastructure.
 The objective of this project is to use a supervised learning approach to classify messages into different categories.
 Labeled message data is provided by [figure eight](https://www.figure-eight.com).

+## Description

+There are three stages in the development of this webapp

++ Extract-Transform-Load (ETL) pipeline to load raw data, transform it and save clean data to a database
++ Machine Learning (ML) pipeline to train and evaluate message classifier on clean data
++ Webapp Configuration to send visuals and classification results (on user querry) to the front end

+### File descriptions

++ data/process_data.py : ETL pipeline
++ models/train_classifier.py : ML pipeline
++ app/run.py : Webapp configuration
++ backend_analysis/classes.py : classes and functions for ETL and ML pipelines
++ Procfile, requirements.txt: Required files for deployment to heroku

 ## Installation

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on heroku.

 ### Prerequisites

-The following libraries will need to be installed to run the code in Anaconda v4.7.* running python v3.6.*
+The following libraries will need to be installed to run the configure the webapp in Anaconda v4.7.* running python v3.6.*

 ```
 conda install conda-forge::scikit-learn